-To care properly for the countertops in your new vehicle, always use a heat pad or trivet to protect the surface from hot objects that may mar or damage the countertop surface.
-Hot pans and heatproducing appliances (such as electric skillets), when set directly on top of the countertop, can possibly mar the beauty and finish of the product.
+To care properly for the countertops in your new vehicle, always use a heat pad or trivet to protect the surface from hot objects that might mar or damage the countertop surface.
+Hot pans and heat-producing appliances (such as electric skillets), when set directly on top of the countertop, can possibly mar the beauty and finish of the product.

 Additionally, since heat-producing appliances can also damage countertop seams, it is essential to check with Tiffin Motorhomes to identify seam locations to avoid them during subsequent use of the motorhome.
-Although solid surfacing is repaired easily, certain steps should be taken to protect it.
+Although solid surfacing is repaired easily, certain steps must be taken to protect it.

-Be sure to use a cutting board, rather than cutting directly on the countertop (Figure 16-10), surfaces.
-Although minor scratches and cuts can be repaired, a little care will assure that the counter-top surfaces will keep looking new for years.
+Be sure to use a cutting board, rather than cutting directly on the countertop (Figure 16-11) surfaces.
+Although minor scratches and cuts can be repaired, a little care will ensure that the countertop surfaces will keep looking new for years.